GoogleCloudPlatform/ruby-docs-samples/stackdriver/README.md

 ### Shared Configuration

-Stackdriver gems can be configured using shared configuration which is shown in `shared_config.ru`
+The following file shows an example of using shared configuration in a Rack app, and can also be used in Sinatra or pure Ruby apps.

+- `shared_config.ru`

-## Non-rack apps
+## Pure Ruby apps

 An additional example shows that Debugger doesn't require a Rack based app.

-- `non_rack_debugger.rb`
+- `ruby_debugger.rb`